ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 	rif:
 		weight: 35
 		providers:
-			1: Lumino
-			2: Raiden
+			Lumino:
+				weigth: 10
+			Raiden:
+				weight: 50
 		oracles:
-			1: OracleA
-			2: OracleB
-			3: OracleC
+			OracleA:
+			OracleB:
+			OracleC:
 	xdai:
 		weight: 10
 		providers:
-			1: Lumino
-			2: Raiden
+			Lumino: 1
 		oracles:
-			1: OracleB
-			2: OracleD

-	xdai:
-		weight: 10
-		providers:
-			1: Lumino
-		oracles:
-			1: OracleA
+			OracleA: 1
 	dai:
 		weight: 5
 		providers:
-			1: Raiden
+			Raiden:
+				weight: 80
 		oracles:
-			1: OracleC
-			2: OracleE
+			OracleC:
+				weight: 30
+			OracleE:
+				weight: 20
 	eth:
 		weight: 40
 		providers:
-			1: Swap
+			Swap:
+				weight: 35
 		oracles:
-			1: OracleB
-			2: OracleE
+			OracleB:
+				weight: 90
+			OracleE:
+				weight: 10
 ```

 The selection algorithm during handshake works like this:

-1. Base on the node configuration generate triplets of the form ```[currency, provider, oracle]``` and assign to the triplet the corresponding weight from the config file.
+1. Based on the node configuration generate triplets of the form ```[currency, provider, oracle]``` and assign to the triplet the corresponding weight from the config file.
 2. Exchange the generated triplets with the peer.
 3. Each peer will eliminate triplets they don't have in common.
 4. Compute the weighted preference of each remaining triplet from node A and node B as: